Matilda of Tuscany: Parents, birth, and early years

-Matilda's parents, Boniface and Beatrice of Lorraine first met on the occasion of the wedding of Conrad II's son Henry with Gunhilda of Denmark in 1036 at the city of Nijmegen shortly after Boniface had become a widower early that year.
+Matilda's parents, Boniface and Beatrice of Lorraine, first met on the occasion of the wedding of Conrad II's son Henry with Gunhilda of Denmark in 1036 at the city of Nijmegen shortly after Boniface had become a widower early that year.
 Beatrice was the niece and foster daughter of Empress Gisela of Swabia.
-A marriage covenant was arranged and one year later, in June 1037, Boniface and Beatrice celebrated their marriage in high style, keeping court at Marengo for three months afterward.
-According to the marital agreements, Beatrice brought important assets in Lorraine: the Château of Briey, the Lordships of Stenay, Mouzay, Juvigny, Longlier, and Orval that constituted the northern part of her paternal family's ancestral lands.
+A marriage covenant was arranged, and one year later, in June 1037, Boniface and Beatrice celebrated their marriage in high style, keeping court at Marengo for three months afterward.
+According to the marital agreements, Beatrice brought important assets in Lorraine: the Château of Briey and the Lordships of Stenay, Mouzay, Juvigny, Longlier, and Orval that constituted the northern part of her paternal family's ancestral lands.
 Beatrice and her sister, Sophia, were the daughters of Duke Frederick II of Upper Lorraine and Matilda of Swabia.
-After the deaths of their parents she and her sister had been raised in the imperial court by their maternal aunt, Empress Gisela.
+After the deaths of their parents, she and her sister had been raised in the imperial court by their maternal aunt, Empress Gisela.
 For Boniface, the marriage to Beatrice, a close relative of the emperor, brought him not only prestige, but also the prospect to have an heir.
-His first wife had been Richilda, a daughter of Giselbert II, Count Palatine of Bergamo and their only child was a daughter who was born and died in 1014.
+His first wife had been Richilda, a daughter of Giselbert II, Count Palatine of Bergamo, and their only child was a daughter who was born and died in 1014.
 Boniface and Beatrice had three children, Beatrice (named after her mother), Frederick (named after his maternal grandfather), and Matilda (named after her maternal grandmother).
 Matilda, probably born around 1046, was the youngest child.

 Matilda's birthplace and exact date of birth are unknown.
 Italian scholars have been arguing about her place of birth for centuries.
 According to Francesco Maria Fiorentini, a doctor and scholar of the seventeenth century, she was born in Lucca, an assumption reinforced by a miniature in the early twelfth-century Vita Mathildis by the monk Donizo (or, in Italian, Donizone), where Matilda is referred to as 'Resplendent Matilda' (Mathildis Lucens): since the Latin word lucens is similar to lucensis (of/from Lucca), this also may be a reference to Matilda's birthplace and he interpreted it as such.
 For Benedictine scholar Camillo Affarosi, Canossa was her place of birth.
 Lino Lionello Ghirardini and Paolo Golinelli both advocated Mantua as her birthplace.
 A recent publication by Michèle Kahn Spike also favors Mantua, as it was the center for Boniface's court at the time.
 In addition, Ferrara or the small Tuscan town of San Miniato have been discussed as the possible birthplace.
 According to author Elke Goez, sources cannot prove that there was a permanent household location for Boniface of Canossa in either Mantua or any other place.